 Besides, the technologies are similar but still can have their advantages and disadvantages depending on the use case.

-Roaming was the biggest issue for NB-IoT and LTE-M in our previous article.
-There was nothing in place yet to describe.
+Roaming has been the biggest issue for NB-IoT and LTE-M for a while now.
+There has been nothing in place yet to describe.

 Without roaming agreements, you can deploy your devices within the countries where operators have implemented networks.
 But trying to go to new countries would result in an unimaginable headache.